A Statement on AI Use at Digital Heritage Consulting

 Artificial intelligence (AI) and our societal relationship to it feels new.
 Ethics, even the ethics of technology use, are not new, and they can help us grapple with ethical uses of AI.

-As a new user of Claude.ai, an early-adopter woman in tech who teaches data ethics, and a working artist, I choose to engage with these issues as they affect my own work as a musician and independent scholar in folklore and heritage interpretation.
+As a new user of Claude.ai, an early-adopter woman in tech who teaches data ethics, and a working folk artist, I choose to engage with these issues as they affect my own work as a musician and independent scholar in folklore and heritage interpretation.
 A recent Harvard Business School article asserts that women are adopting AI at a rate 25% less than that of men, primarily for ethical reasons.
-That article frames a stark choice between being “hurting their careers” and adopting AI on society’s current terms “without being judged for using it.”
+That article frames a stark choice between “hurting their careers” and adopting AI on society’s current terms “without being judged for using it.”

 That judging is real, and the ethical concerns are legitimate.
 Discounting them devalues women in the workplace and in society.
 I choose a third path—to define my own ethical framework for personal and professional AI use, and to adopt on my own terms in this new space.
 I choose to speak out in my own voice, and to use my own judgment about my use of AI as guided by the ethics frameworks of my professions.